RiverFinancial/proof-of-reserves/README.md

-# ProofOfReserves
+# Proof Of Reserves

 River's Proof of Reserves implementation in Elixir.
 This implementation is based on BitMEX's Proof of Reseres Python implementation, found [here](https://github.com/BitMEX/proof-of-reserves-liabilities).

 This library is used by River to generate its Proof of Liabilities tree and to allow users to download and verify the Proof of Liabilities.

+See River's Proof of Reserves [here](https://river.com/reserves).

 ## Verifying River's Proof of Reserves

 This library comes with a `verify_liabilities.exs` script that will verify River's Proof of Reserves and the balances of any accounts you provide.
-To run the script, run the following command:

-### 2. Fetch the Proof of Reserves Data
+### 1. Fetch the Proof of Reserves Data

 Go to River's [Proof of Reserves](https://river.com/reserves) page.
 Log in with the email address you used to sign up for River.